markcunninghamuk/FluidTest/Readme.md

     }
 }
 ```

-**Delay**

-On the record service specify the milliseconds you require to wait for.
-This is useful for scenarios where you hit an API and require to wait until it finishes.
-You as the developer are responsible for the waiting time.

 **WaitFor**

 Used for situations where execution of the pipeline needs to wait for a specific action complete.